Qiskit/rustworkx/paper.md

 # Use Cases

 _retworkx_ is suitable for modeling graphs ranging from a few nodes scaling up to millions.
 The library is particularly suited for applications that have core routines executing graph algorithms, such as Qiskit.
-In those applications, the performance of _retworkx_ makes the difference because it reduces computation time considerably.
+In those applications, the performance of _retworkx_ considerably reduces computation time.

 We demonstrate the library's performance and use cases comparing _retworkx_ to other popular graph libraries^[_SNAP_ was dropped from the benchmarks because its Python wrapper did not contain the required functions] on a benchmark: